-George Leef is director of research for the John William Pope Center for Higher Education Policy.
+George Leef is director of research for the James G. Martin Center for Academic Renewal.
 He holds a B.A. from Carroll College and a J.D. from Duke.
 He has served as book review editor of The Freeman, an educational free market magazine published by the Foundation for Economic Education, since 1997, and has published numerous articles in The Freeman, Reason, The Free Market, Cato Journal, The Detroit News, Independent Review, and Regulation.

 William Murchison is a retired associate editor at the Dallas Morning News.
 He was the Radford Distinguished Professor of Journalism at Baylor University from 2002-07.
 In addition to having authored five books, he writes a column syndicated by Creators Syndicate.
 He has a B.A. in History from the University of Texas, and an M.A. in History from Stanford University.